 Click farms and the gig economy

-Click farms can also be operated with remote workers, and many click selling sites outsource human click activity to freelancers.
-These freelancers will most likely be hired through popular outsourcing websites and cost the click farm operators more than their employees, so they’re used sparingly.
+Click farms can also be operated with remote workers, and many sites that sell clicks outsource human click activity to freelancers.
+These freelancers will most likely be hired through popular outsourcing websites and can cost the click farm operators more than their in-house employees, so they’re used sparingly.

 Our research here at ClickCease has found that the big PTC sites have had a busy year, paying out over $13 million to remote workers.
-When you consider that many of these workers are making around $10 a day from hundreds of clicks, you realise that this form of remote click farm is generating a huge volume of fake clicks.
+When you consider that many of these workers are making around $10 a day from hundreds of clicks, you realise that these forms of remote click farms are generating a huge volume of fake clicks on paid ads.

 Are click farms illegal?